No other place in the world has two iconic long-distance walk and cycle trails, let alone two that have a terminus in the same location.

-While not quite finished, the new southern terminus definitely looks and feels like a more significant place to finish – or start – a walk on the Bibbulmun or cycle on the Munda Biddi.
+Now finished, the new southern terminus definitely looks and feels like a more significant place to finish – or start – a walk on the Bibbulmun or cycle on the Munda Biddi.

 All visiting backpackers and adventure cyclists will be contributing in some way to the local economy.
-It might also entice a few of the locals to take the journey themselves
+It might also entice a few of the locals to take the journey themselves.